paponius/userstyles/README.md

 I have tens of _styles_ and plan to share majority of them.

 ### ADs
-A preview image of a Style does not show ADs.
-But they are still on the site.
+A preview image of my Styles do not show ADs.
+But they are not removed.
-These are color styling Styles.
-We shouldn't mix-in multiple features into one Style.
-Yes, I do use another gimmicks to not just hide ADs, but useless content too, like from Outbrain.
-But as these are crucial for a site support, I will not help or force disabling ADs by mixing them with a Style.
+I follow a practice to not combine everything into one Userstyle.
+In my set, there are Dark Styles and DeAnnoy styles.
+I don't do AD removing Styles.
+ADs are crucial for a site support, I don't want to support AD removing.
+I do not use ADs, so the screenshots I make do not show them.
+I consider external content, like "(i)Relevant" articles to be ADs too, like Outbrain, Dianomi.
+ADs are running in an iframe or a shadow DOM.
+They do load randomly and each is using its own structure.
+They are quite impossible to style.
+But I do change the background of ADs containers in some places.
+This might cause a text on some ADs to not be readable.

 ### Features
 Dark _Styles_ I use for news media and similar sites have these common features: